igachev/chat-app/README.md

 # Chat Application

+## Purpose of this application:
+<h3>Single chat with text messages.Communication with other users.</h3>

 ## What I learned and practiced in this project:
 - `next.js`
 - `next.js client-side and server-side rendering`